IShix-g/HistoryTracker/README.md

 #### Asset Loading Methods

-- Prefabs are loaded using [Resources.Load](https://docs.unity3d.com/ja/2023.2/ScriptReference/Resources.Load.html) *
+- Prefabs are loaded using [Resources.Load](https://docs.unity3d.com/ja/2023.2/ScriptReference/Resources.Load.html) \*
-- For device builds, [StreamingAssets](https://docs.unity3d.com/ja/2023.2/Manual/StreamingAssets.html) is used *
+- For actual device game data output, [StreamingAssets](https://docs.unity3d.com/ja/2023.2/Manual/StreamingAssets.html) is used \*

-* **Build Optimization:** These assets are included in the game build only when the plugin is enabled.
+\* **Build Optimization:** These assets are included in the game build only when the plugin is enabled.
 When the plugin is disabled, the assets are excluded and not packaged with the application.

 #### Testing Environment